 Pike County Accommodations Tax Product Funding Program

-The County of Pike is offering project funds for tourism through projects presented to them by individuals, businesses, agencies or corporations with a physical presence/location in Pike County or a sponsoring Pike County Organization.
+The County of Pike offers project funds for tourism through projects presented to them by individuals, businesses, agencies or corporations with a physical presence/location in Pike County or a sponsoring Pike County Organization.
 These grant funds are made possible through the accommodations tax funds received by Pike County.
 All of these funds must be spent on ventures that promote area tourism.

 Application and Project Deadline

-Applications must be received by 5:00 pm on the deadlines provided.
+Applications must be received by 5:00 pm on the deadlines provided:

 Each applicant will be afforded the opportunity to attend a brief question and answer session with the Advisory Board.
 Applicants need not be available during the board’s review of an application.
 Applicants will be notified of application approval/denial as soon as the decision is made by the Advisory Board.